-Western-backed coalition under pressure over Yemen raids
+Western-backed coalition under pressure over Yemen raid

 The coalition denies deliberately targeting civilians and says it goes to great lengths to ensure its raids are precisely targeted, with explosive loads calibrated to limit the risk of causing damage beyond the immediate target area.

+"But we cannot stand by while insurgents overthrow a legitimate government in a neighboring state by force, while Yemen becomes a lawless state and terrorist haven, and while we are attacked across our border," one of the officials said.

+"Saudi Arabia will continue to provide military support to Yemen’s legitimate government while the insurgents continue their illegal campaign. ...
+But we will also continue to support and promote a negotiated settlement."

 The coalition accuses the Houthis, who seized much of the north in a series of military advances since 2014, of placing military targets in civilian areas.
-The Houthis deny this.
+The Houthis deny that.

 Fury in Sanaa at Saturday's raid was echoed internationally.